MelonKony/millmint/content/factbook/society/state/government/ministries/commons/_index.md

 ߷ This *[ministry](/ministries/)* is part of {{<link/vekllei>}}
 {{</note>}}

-The Vekllei *Ministry of the Commons* (COSMOTRAN) provides housing and administers state construction activities in Vekllei, and is also responsible for state protection of human nature and Crown Lands.
+The Vekllei *Ministry of the Commons* (COSMOTRAN) provides housing and administers state construction activities in {{<link/vekllei>}}, and is also responsible for state protection of human nature and Crown Lands.
 Responsibilities of COSMOTRAN include:

 {{<note panel>}}
 * Construction of beautiful and modern Vekllei cities in the spirit of [Atlantic Municipalism](/vekllei/#atlantic-municipalism).